Install a Rancher Labs Kubernetes distribution (k3s) on a Raspberry Pi cluster.

 In case you are working on a single cluster and it is the

-one, move to the next step, otherwise, if you are working on multiple clusters and/or using a cluster which isn’t nameddefault
+defaultone, move to the next step, otherwise, if you are working on multiple clusters and/or using a cluster which isn’t nameddefault, change thecurrentContextandcurrentClusterattributes on thek9sconfig file to the proper cluster values.Note:k9sconfiguration file can be found at$HOME/.k9s/config.yml -

 Run

-on a fresh shell session and verify that you can connect thek3s
+k9son a fresh shell session and verify that you can connect thek3scluster successfully -

 (Optional): read here for additional information about